grungesoul/tu-puedes/README.md

-# Brave Enough ✦ Tienes Madera
+# Brave Enough ✦ Tú puedes

 > *"You don't have to be fearless.
 You just have to take the next step."*